 - Yosemite National Park - Yosemite National Park is one of the American classics when it comes to the great outdoors.
 With the iconic Bridalveil Fall, giant sequoias, and dramatic rock faces of El Capitan and Half Dome, Yosemite is a must-see destination if you’re spending time in Northern California.

 - Hiking on Oahu - The landscape on the island of Oahu is just spectacular.
 Get out of Waikiki and explore the many hikes that span from beginner, intermediate, and advanced.

-- Utah Adventures - Zion National Park is one of my all-time favourite parks in the US.
+- Utah and Arizona Adventure - Zion National Park is one of my all-time favourite parks in the US.
 I had the opportunity to do the 2 day Narrows hike and also see the iconic Antelope Canyon and Horseshoe Bend.
 Make sure to read the article on where to stay in Zion National Park.

 - Orlando is More Than Just Theme Parks - Everyone goes to Orlando for Disney but I made it a point to do everything but in my last trip to Orlando.
 Despite missing out on the friendly mouse and his friends, I had an awesome time zip-lining, seeing the city from the sky, and watching Cirque du Soleil.

 - Yosemite National Park - If you're looking for ideas of where to stay in Yosemite, don't miss this piece.